ttetrafon/practice/unreal engine/UI.md

 - Widgets can be manipulated through blueprints in the graph.
 - To affect a widget, expose it as a variable and use custom events for updates.
 - Can also use bindings to directly bind values on widgets with variables elsewhere.
-Bindings are updated on tick though.
+  - Bindings are updated on tick though.
+For optimisation purposes, bindings should be used only for widgets that need to be updated in realtime and not only on specific events.

 ## Modular UI Elements